sjchiass/kibbot/README.md

 #### Hardware

-I used a Yoposl automatic cat feeder I bought off of Amazon.
+I used a [Yoposl automatic cat feeder](https://www.amazon.ca/Yuposl-Automatic-Cat-Feeders-Dispenser/dp/B0C2JBBQKR?th=1) I bought off of Amazon.
 It was a lot simpler for me to buy something off the shelf and modify it than to build it from scratch.
+I'm even less a mechanical engineer than I'm an electronics engineer, and I'm not even an electronics engineer!

 ![Photo of the automatic feeder](./images/feeder.jpg)

-Place the motor hat on your Raspberry Pi.
+Place the Motor HAT on your Raspberry Pi.
+These "hats" are made to stack one on top of the other, so they're easy to use.

 Connect the switch to BCM pin 16.
 Make sure that the switch drives the voltage low when engaged.
 I feed pin 16 3.3V through a 4.7k ohm resistor.
-Check with a multimeter what your pet feeder does.
-You may be able to simply tap into its wiring to get the switch signal.
+Check with a multimeter what your pet feeder is doing.
+You might have to tap into its wiring differently to get the switch signal.

 #### Software

-The code is setup as a Flask server.
+The code is set up as a Flask app.

-On a Raspberry Pi, you will have to install some software first.
+On a Raspberry Pi, you'll have to install some software first, pip, venv and git

 ```
-apt install python3-pip python3-venv
+apt install python3-pip python3-venv git
 ```

 Then, clone this code in a folder with `git clone`.
-You can then setup the virtual environment and installed the required packages.
+You can then setup the virtual environment and installed the packages in the requirements file.

 ```
 cd kibbot